Ed-Ls/Ed-Ls/README.md

 - 🖥  Passionate about technology & innovation I've decided to learn web development in 2020,

-- 📕  I'm an insatiable learner, continuously trying to improve myself,
+- ⚡️ I'm an insatiable learner, continuously experimenting to improve myself,

 - 🌈  My pronouns: They / She.